 Standard Information Statements

-Standard Information Statements (SIS) are available on all private health insurance policies in Australia.
-Health funds are required by law to provide these statements to their Members, to allow you to review your existing policy or compare private health insurance products (e.g. to see where products differ in price and features).
+Health Funds are required by law to provide a copy of these statements to their Members every 12 months to allow you to review your existing policy or compare private health insurance products (e.g. to see where products differ in price and features).

 Surgical removal of teeth, such as wisdom teeth removal or removal of impacted teeth, by a qualified dentist or surgeon.

 High income earners are required to pay a Medicare Levy Surcharge of up to 1.5% in addition to the standard MLS if they do not have private health insurance.
 For individuals, couples or families earning over the threshold, having private health insurance means they will avoid this surcharge, which may cost more than your private health insurance premiums.

-The costs for performing a procedure in an operating room, including those performed at a day surgery.
+The costs for performing a procedure in an operating room, including those performed at a day surgery facility.